Graham Street

 Project Area

-Graham Street Station Area Planning focuses on areas where we expect potential changes to the neighborhood due to opportunities for increased regional access from the construction of an additional light rail station.
+Graham Street Station Area Planning focuses on areas where we expect changes to the neighborhood from the anticipated construction of an additional light rail station at MLK Jr Way S and S Graham St, between Columbia City and Othello stations.

-The smaller area is within a half-mile walk from Graham Street Station.
-Through this planning process, we will focus on how land use and public amenities can support community-identified priorities.
+The area outlined in deep orange is within a half-mile walk of the future Graham Street Station.
+Within this half-mile, at the heart of the Graham neighborhood, we will focus on exploring how current and future land uses and public space investments can be used to anchor and support community-identified priorities and station access.

-The larger area is within a one-mile walk to Graham Street Station.
-This represents the area where we think a majority of future light rail riders could choose to use the proposed Graham Street Station.
-Through this planning process, we will identify and prioritize transportation projects to improve neighborhood access for people walking, rolling, biking, and taking transit.
+The larger area outlined in gold is within a one-mile walk to future Graham Street Station.
+This represents the larger area where we think most future light rail riders who choose to use Graham Street Station will be located.
+This larger area is helpful in identifying and prioritizing transportation projects that not only improve station access but also improve access to other neighborhoods and destinations for people walking, rolling, biking, and taking transit.

 Related Projects